 After a decade of Copenhagen Fashion Summit’s, the last held in May 2019, finally this summer somebody startede talking about the elephant in the room – the overconsumption of clothes and the underlaying doing business (as usual) model.
-Personally I would have expected the Fashion Summit to have taken up this issue a longe time ago, but maybe their imagination or courage failed them, and instead it had to be a joint collision, the Union of Concerned Researchers in Fashion, UCRF – that are addressing this obviously important issue.
-What a missed opportunity for the Fashion Summit to be part of doing real change.
+I would have expected the Fashion Summit to have taken up this issue a longe time ago, but maybe their courage failed them, or their cooperating sponsors didn’t like the messages … and instead it had to be a joint collision, the Union of Concerned Researchers in Fashion, UCRF – that addresses this obviously important issue.
+What a missed opportunity for the Fashion Summit to be part of addressing real change.

-Because it has to be now, we change course on this giant supertanker.
+Because, it has to be now, we change course on this giant supertanker.
 We need to change at a systemic level in an industry, where to much business does not work for our common good.
-The amount of, and the kind of textiles and clothes being manufactured today is causing scarcity of our common resources, and we can not accept this.
+The amount of, and the kind of textiles and clothes being manufactured today is causing scarcity of our common resources, pollution along the value chain where also work conditions are often not acceptable.
+We can not accept this any longer.
 This must stop now.
-Change will come, either because we run of track, or because we decide it is time.
+Change will come, either because we run of track, or because we decide it is time now.